darkhz/prlmk/README.md

 # credits

-- Minchan Kim for the process_reclaim driver, and
+- Minchan Kim for the process_reclaim driver
 - kerneltoast for some useful codebits from his excellent Simple LMK:
 (https://github.com/kerneltoast/simple_lmk)